timdrevitch/student-loans-app/README.md

 🔸 **Contributers:** Tim Drevitch

 🔸 **Description:**
 This is an application created to show my ability to put together a front-to-back full stack application using the MERN development stack.
-This is my first time practicing using Typescript in a project as well.
+This is my first time practicing using TypeScript in a project as well.

 🔸 **Stack:**
 This application is using the MERN development stack.
 For the frontend/client, I am using